 September 18, 2021: Partridge Hunting Opening Day (27 Photos)

 We got up early and had an awesome breakfast of my okto-beer-fest moose sausages, fresh fish white puddings, eggs and toast.
-We loaded up our gear and Peter's setters and headed out to the barrens to start our hunt.
+We loaded up our gear and Peter's setters and headed out to the barrens to begin our hunt.

 Everything down this way is very dry, especially the marshes which in many places are dried up completely.
-This is not surprising given the overall lack of rain this summer and low water levels we experienced on the rivers all fishing season.
+This is not surprising given the overall lack of rain this summer and low water levels we experienced on local rivers all fishing season.

 On another marsh seven month old pup Matthia pointed on a covey of birds, Bassan and I both fired taking one bird.
 Almost immediately after the dog started moving again a 2nd covey came up, neither of us were ready or expecting that so we didn't get a shot off.

-Having enjoyed my first Partridge hunt last fall, this year I picked up my own upland game vest which has shell pockets on front and game pouch in the rear.
+Having enjoyed my first Partridge hunt last fall, this year I picked up my own upland game vest which has shell pockets on front and a game pouch in the rear.
 I also sported my new (late last fall) Lacrosse Alphaburry Pro boots which are a huge upgrade in walking comfort over my heavy Dunlop's.

 We went as far as this long gully before turning around and heading back towards the vehicles.